cluster_irr

 , which contains the

-main input of the function dco
+This matrix is the main input of the function dco

-(step 4.), to detect differences in the
+(step 5.), to detect

-community occupancy between IRRs.
+differences in the community occupancy between repertoires.

 dim(gcd$community_occupancy_matrix)